 Perth’s petrol price cycle is a strategy used by fuel retailers and is not directly related to the costs of refining or transporting petrol.

-Sometimes, at the point in the weekly price cycle where prices are lowest, retailers may even be making a slight loss, where pump prices are compared to wholesale prices.
+Sometimes, at the point in the price cycle where prices are lowest, retailers may even be making a slight loss, where pump prices are compared to wholesale prices.

 Motorists can also use this predictable cycle to their advantage and fill up on days when prices are at their lowest point in the cycle (currently Tuesdays).